violetcircus/godot_dialogue/README.md

 SignalBus.display_dialog.emit(self.name)

+it uses the name of the node that emits the signal as the name displayed for the npc in the window and also to find the correct dialogue tree in the json file.

-then drop the dialogue_holder node into your scene. the json file it uses is based on the exported string "scene_name".
+after that drop the dialogue_holder node into your scene. the json file it uses is based on the exported string "scene_name".
 I couldn't figure out how to export a json file variable to the editor lol but all you have to do is type the name (no file extension needed)

-it uses the name of the node as the name displayed for the npc in the window and also to find the correct dialogue tree in the json file.

 you should probably create one for each scene that will contain dialogue. you don't have to listen to me